-2017-2018 "Uhere the Bulldogs Begin..."
+2017-2018 "Home of the Bulldogs"

 DISCRIMINATION AND/OR HARASSMENT: The La Plata R-II School District is committed to maintaining a workplace and educational environment that is free from discrimination and harassment in admission or access to, or treatment or employment in, its programs, services, activities and facilities.
 In accordance with law, the District does not discriminate on the basis of race, color, national origin, ancestry, religion, sex, disability, age, genetic information, or any other characteristic protected by law in its programs and activities.
 Additionally, in accordance with law and Board of Education Policy, no person shall be excluded from participation in, denied benefits of, or otherwise be subject to discrimination under federal financial assistance from the U.S. Department of school nutrition program for which the district receives of Agriculture (USDA) Food and Nutrition Service.
-School nutrition programs include the National School Lunch Program, Special Milk Program, School Breakfast Program and Summer Food Service Program.
+School nutrition program and Summer Food Service Program.
 In addition, as required by law, the District provides equal access to the Boy Scouts and Girl Scouts of America or any other designated youth groups.
 The following person has been designated as the District's Compliance Coordinator to handle inquiries or complaints regarding the District's non-discrimination policies: District Compliance Officer, Dr. Craig Noah, Superintendent of Schools, 660-332-7001.